Enriqueta Martí: Biography

-In 1909 Martí opened her own brothel, which attracted some of the more affluent in Barcelona.
+In 1909 Martí opened her own brothel, which attracted some of the more affluent people in Barcelona.
 Some of them had unusual desires which she accommodated for a premium.
 Some expressed a desire for children.
 To accommodate them, she dressed as a pauper during the day and frequented the poorer parts of the city.
 When she came across unaccompanied children she abducted them to prostitute them in her brothel.
 She begged and joined bread queues at the monasteries to find the most abandoned-looking children.
 By night she attended the El Liceu, the Casino de la Arrabassada, and other places where the wealthy of Barcelona gathered, likely offering her services as a procurer of children.

-At the same time as she was prostituting children, she was also practising as a witch-doctor.
+At the same time as she was prostituting children, Martí was also practising as a witch-doctor.
 She claimed drinking the blood of children could cure tuberculosis, and offered creams and elixirs that could stop ageing and prolong life.
 The ingredients she used to make her remedies came from the remains of the children that she was killing, who ranged from 5 up to 15 years of age.
 She used the fat, blood, hair, and bones.
 For this reason, she did not have problems disposing of her victims.
-Martí offered salves, ointments, filters, poultices, and potions, especially to treat tuberculosis, which was highly feared at the time, and various other incurable diseases.
+Martí offered salves, ointments, philtres, poultices, and potions, especially to treat tuberculosis, which was highly feared at the time, and various other incurable diseases.
 The wealthy paid large sums of money for these remedies.

-During the Tragic Week of 1909, she was arrested at her flat on Barcelona's carrer Minerva, along with a young man from a wealthy family, and accused of running a brothel that offered sexual services from children.
+During the Tragic Week of 1909, Martí was arrested at her flat on Barcelona's carrer Minerva, along with a young man from a wealthy family, and accused of running a brothel that offered sexual services from children.
 Thanks to her contacts with Barcelona's high society using her services, she was never tried.

 Over the next three years many more children disappeared, but as they were from poor families police investigations into their disappearance were minimal.

-It is suspected that she kidnapped a large number of children over a span of twenty years.
+It is suspected that Martí kidnapped a large number of children over a span of twenty years.
 She was finally arrested in a flat in El Raval; more evidence was found in flats in Barcelona where she had lived previously.

 Forensic experts managed to differentiate a total of twelve children with what little evidence they were able to recover.
 In spite of suspicions, and because Martí did not tally her activities, experts are unsure if she was Spain's deadliest killer.
 It is clear that she acted for many years in Barcelona.
 The public suspected that someone was kidnapping babies, and many children disappeared without a trace causing dread among the population.